NarimanMilanfar/Galagsis/README.md

 ### Salma Vikha Ainindita's Workload
 - **Reset/Restart Functionality:** Added functionality to reset or restart the game after a win or game over, including UI elements and cursor interaction.
 (PR #1)
-- **Main Menu:** Designed and implemented a main menu with multiple scenes, smooth scene transitions, and navigation back to the main menu after gameplay.
+- **Main Menu:** Designed and implemented a main menu with multiple scenes (Default, Level2, Level3, LevelPage), smooth scene transitions (SceneManager), and navigation back to the main menu after gameplay.
 (PR #3)
 - **Camera Shake & Level Up Screen:** Improved gameplay feedback with camera shake effects, a level-up screen, and corresponding sound effects.
 (PR #10)
 - **UI & Visual Enhancements:** Polished the overall user interface by adding a "How to Play" page, pause functionality, improved homepage with animations, updated icons, and custom-designed UI assets using Figma.
 (PR #16)
 - **Collaboration & Bug Fixes:** Contributed to team development by reviewing PRs, offering feedback, fixing bugs/errors/glitches, and resolving GitHub conflicts.